onotelli/justniffer/docs/EXTENDING.md

 Justniffer can be extended using **external scripts** in three different ways:
 - **Bash Scripts** – Execute a script at every log entry.
 - **Python Functions** – Process logs with a function called on each entry.
-- **Python Handlers** – Implement structured event handling for network traffic.
+- **Python Handlers** – Implement structured event handling for network traffic advanced analysis.

 Each method offers flexibility depending on the level of customization and control required.